 For the past ten years, Bethesda games have sculpted how I think about games.
-Aged 14, I picked up my first Xbox 360 and a copy of The Elder Scrolls IV: Oblivion.
-I still have that same disc today, in its case, the receipt tucked behind the hundred-page manual.
+At age 14, I picked up my first Xbox 360 and a copy of The Elder Scrolls IV: Oblivion.
+I still have that same disc today, in its case, the receipt tucked behind the 100-page manual.

-After putting thousands of hours of playtime into Oblivion, Fallout 3 and Skyrim, as well as all every expansion released to support those main games, Bethesda has even influenced what I want from other titles – in terms of gameplay features, design ideas, and that inimitable sense of freedom that few other open-world productions master so well.
+After putting thousands of hours of playtime into Oblivion, Fallout 3, and Skyrim, as well as every expansion released to support those main games, Bethesda has even influenced what I want from other titles—in terms of gameplay features, design ideas, and that inimitable sense of freedom that few other open-world productions master so well.

 But the charm faded.
-It took a while, 60 hours of play and change, but having put over 300 hours into Skyrim I was expecting Fallout 4's amazing early game impressions to develop into a compelling whole, to last for a near-infinite future.
+It took a while, 60 hours of play and change, but having put more than 300 hours into Skyrim, I was expecting Fallout 4's amazing early game impressions to develop into a compelling whole, to last for a near-infinite future.
 And yet, that compulsion disappeared.
 The urge to explore everywhere, to see everything, just vanished.
 Which was pretty disappointing, to say the least.

 Article continues after the video below

 But now we have the third and final DLC pack for Fallout 4, and it's a massive one, too.
-Unlike the previous two, Automatron and Wasteland Workshop, Far Harbor (which came out on May the 19th) presents a brand new landmass, a murky, fog-shrouded island, ripe for exploration.
-It's one of the most atmospheric expansions that Bethesda has ever realised, and a marked improvement upon Skyrim's fairly drab Dragonborn DLC and its island of Solstheim.
-If I had to make a comparison, I'd say Far Harbor plays and feels most like Fallout 3's Point Lookout, which opened up a huge new area neighbouring the Capital Wasteland.
+Unlike the previous two, Automatron and Wasteland Workshop, Far Harbor (which came out on May 19) presents a brand new landmass, a murky, fog-shrouded island, ripe for exploration.
+It's one of the most atmospheric expansions that Bethesda has ever realized, and a marked improvement upon Skyrim's fairly drab Dragonborn DLC and its island of Solstheim.
+If I had to make a comparison, I'd say Far Harbor plays and feels most like Fallout 3's Point Lookout, which opened up a huge new area neighboring the Capital Wasteland.

 Far Harbor does more of what Fallout 4 did so well in its opening hours.
 It introduces you to complex factions, each with their own unique agendas, and asks you to decide how you want to interact with and within each one.
-The island is home to three distinct groups: the denizens of the titular harbour, and the militia-like Fishermen; a group of runaway synths holed up in a haven called Acadia; and the radiation-obsessed Church of the Children of Atom cult, who've set up shop in an abandoned submarine base they've named The Nucleus and staunchly protect the radioactive fog that smears the island.
+The island is home to three distinct groups: the denizens of the titular harbor, and the militia-like Fishermen; a group of runaway synths holed up in a haven called Acadia; and the radiation-obsessed Church of the Children of Atom cult, who have set up shop in an abandoned submarine base they've named the Nucleus and staunchly protect the radioactive fog that smears the island.

 As ever, your actions have at least interesting and often major consequences, and it should be appreciated that this is an expansion that focuses more on talking than constant shooting.
 There are some really intriguing quests, as well as some unexpected twists and turns along the way.

 And yet, Far Harbor represents something more than simply some quality DLC for a game that's already really good, but not quite up to the standards that I'd perhaps set for it.
-Far Harbor is the reassurance that I needed, to be able to say to myself: "Okay, I'm done with Bethesda games for now."
-I still had to play it, of course, because after 10 years of subliminal conditioning these things are almost completely ingrained within me; but I've not been excited about it.
-At first, I was convinced that, just by playing more Fallout 4, I'd fall back in love with it – that the thrill of discovering something new, something fresh inside this world of death and pain, would take over me again, and it'd be like the old days where I could sit for hours at a time and just live in that world.
+Far Harbor is the reassurance that I needed, to be able to say to myself: OK, I'm done with Bethesda games for now.
+I still had to play it, of course, because after ten years of subliminal conditioning, these things are almost completely ingrained within me.
+But I haven't been excited about it.
+At first, I was convinced that, just by playing more Fallout 4, I'd fall back in love with it—that the thrill of discovering something new, something fresh inside this world of death and pain, would take over me again, and it'd be like the old days where I could sit for hours at a time and just live in that world.
 But it never came.

-Whatever's next for Bethesda director Todd Howard and his team – presumably a new Elder Scrolls – I hope its rekindles the absolute wonder that, for so many years, more than simply kept me interested.
-These games influenced my entire outlook on what a video game could be, and now it's time for the studio to once again revolutionise instead of repeating tiring formulas.
+Whatever's next for Bethesda director Todd Howard and his team—presumably a new Elder Scrolls—I hope its rekindles the absolute wonder that, for so many years, more than simply kept me interested.
+These games influenced my entire outlook on what a video game could be, and now it's time for the studio to once again revolutionize instead of repeating tiring formulas.

 Fallout 4: Far Harbor is available now.
 Find more information at the game's official website.